 The season in which you would like to marry can also have a huge impact on your venue shortlist, with some venues such as rustic barns limiting their availability to dates within the summer months.
 Whilst other venues with their roaring log fires and interior colour scheme can be the obvious choice for a winter wedding.

 In addition to the above, there are also a number of not so obvious factors that should be considered before you finalise your shortlist of potential venues to visit.
 With top of the list being a venues limits on children attending weddings.

-It is becoming increasingly common for wedding venues to either request that children do not attend your wedding, or that the number of children attending are kept below a figure suggested by the venue.
-Whilst some couples may welcome the fact that they can use this as an excuse not to extend the invitation to include children, other couples who are looking to host a family friendly celebration may find that this restriction forces them to discount a venue immediately.
+It is becoming increasingly common for wedding venues to request children do not attend your wedding, or ask that you limit the number of children to a figure suggested by the venue.
+Whilst some couples may welcome this as an excuse not to extend the invitation to include children, other couples who are looking to host a family friendly celebration may find that this restriction forces them to discount a venue immediately.